ghost-goblin/CySA/part2.md

 5. Product Testing and Integration
 6. Deployment and Maintenance Of Product
 ## DevSecOps
++ Automates the integration of security at every phase of the software development lifecycle
 ## Software assessment methods
 - User acceptance testing
 - Stress test application